ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/appendix_lds_01.md

 We are offering [ROS package for LSD](http://wiki.ros.org/hls_lfcd_lds_driver).
 The hls_lfcd_lds_driver package provides a driver for "HLS(Hitachi-LG Sensor) LFCD LDS(Laser Distance Sensor)".

-`Note` Due to firmware update (after buy it on Oct.
+**NOTE:** Due to firmware update (after buy it on Oct.
 2017), the sensor is running directly when power in on.
 {: .notice--info}

 ### Installation